WPGS

-WPGS (840 AM) is a commercial radio station licensed to Mims, Florida, serving the Space Coast including parts of Brevard County and Volusia County.
-The station broadcasts a variety format and is owned by WPGS, Inc.
+WPGS (840 AM) was a commercial radio station licensed to Mims, Florida, serving the Space Coast including parts of Brevard County and Volusia County.
+The station is currently silent.

-WPGS is a daytimer.
-During daylight hours, it transmits 1,000 watts, non-directional.
-Because 840 AM is a United States clear-channel frequency, on which WHAS Louisville, Kentucky is the dominant Class A station, WPGS must sign off between sunset and sunrise to avoid interference with the nighttime skywave signal of WHAS.
+WPGS is licensed as a daytimer.
+During daylight hours, it transmitted with a power of 1,000 watts, non-directional.
+Because 840 AM is a United States clear-channel frequency, on which WHAS in Louisville, Kentucky, is the dominant Class A station, WPGS must sign off between sunset and sunrise to avoid interference with the nighttime skywave signal of WHAS.

 Programming

-WPGS primarily advertises itself as a classic rock station with some talk radio programming including a local show hosted by "Pastor Marty," syndicated host Dan Bongino, and reruns of Paul Harvey's The Rest of the Story.
+WPGS primarily advertises itself as a classic rock station with some talk radio programming including a local show hosted by "Pastor Marty" (who also hosts music-based airshifts as "Marty B") and reruns of Paul Harvey's The Rest of the Story.
 Nights and Sundays are devoted to specialty oldies and doo-wop programming.

 History

-The station signed on the air on September 18, 1984.
-The original call sign was WNUY.
+The station signed on the air on September 18, 1984, as WNUY.
 On May 1, 1986, the station changed its call sign to WPGS.

 In 1998, the station served as a critical news center for residents during the fires which claimed many homes and lives nearby.
 Normally, a daytime-only station, WPGS stayed on throughout the danger with the owner at one point climbing the tower to see how close the fires were getting to the community.

-In October 2009, WPGS dropped the Talkstar radio network to become part of the Smooth Jazz "Groove Network."
+In October 2009, WPGS dropped the Talkstar radio network to become part of the smooth jazz "Groove Network".

+WPGS went silent on April 7, 2026 and its broadcast tower was dismantled.
+The station has continued to operate as an Internet radio station.